ESC-40034 - An Introduction to Sustainable Technologies

 None

-This is a core module for the Environmental Sustainability and Green technology MSc.
+This is a core module for the MSc Environmental Sustainability and Green technology programme.
 It aims to provide background knowledge for students from all entry disciplines of what it is important to know about new energy technologies and also technologies for capturing and storing carbon dioxide.
-It will also address sustainable aquaculture and forestry.
 Students can then move on to their module options with a good base of understanding to inform the rest of their learning.

 Aims

-To provide students with an overview of key concepts, debates, processes and discourses with regards to the main $ùclean'(er) and sustainable technologies.
-In addition, students will gain a good general understanding across the field, which will prepare them to specialise in greater depth in one or more areas in their research project.
+To provide students with an overview of key concepts, debates, processes and discourses with regards to the main clean and sustainable technologies.
+In addition, students will gain a good general understanding across the field of sustainability science and green technology development, which will prepare them to specialise in greater depth in one or more areas in their research project, ESC-40029.

 Intended Learning Outcomes

-Demonstrate, critically evaluate, communicate effectively and apply awareness, systematic understanding and informed concern of earth science challenges in the development and exploitation of the range of available sustainable technologies, their advantages and disadvantages and the contribution they can make to energy supply and security, carbon reduction, maintaining a diverse environment and meeting the demand for environmental commodities.
-Will be achieved by assessments: 3
+Demonstrate, critically evaluate and apply informed knowledge of challenges in the development and exploitation of sustainable technologies including their advantages and disadvantages and the contribution they can make to energy supply and security, carbon reduction, maintaining a diverse environment: 1

-Demonstrate, critically evaluate, communicate effectively and apply awareness, systematic understanding and informed concern of the scientific, economic and political dimensions of these technologies and the contribution they might make in the UK, Europe and internationally.
-Will be achieved by assessments: 1,4.
+Demonstrate, critically evaluate, contextualise knowledge of the scientific, economic and political dimensions of renewable technologies and the contribution they might make in the UK, Europe and internationally: 1

 Study hours